 Preparing for your appointment

-Your family doctor may suggest bone density testing.
-Screening for osteoporosis is recommended for all women by age 65.
+Your doctor might suggest bone density testing.
+Screening for osteoporosis is recommended for all women over age 65.
 Some guidelines also recommend screening men by age 70, especially if they have health issues likely to cause osteoporosis.
+If you have a broken bone after a minor force injury, such as a simple fall, bone density testing may be important to assess your risk of more fractures.

 What you can do